Innovative-Inc/autotask-restapi/README.md

 }
 ```

-Otherwise, this endpoint behaves the same as the `query` method above.
+Otherwise, this method behaves the same as the `query` method above.

 ### create
 Creates an entity.